German IGR Certified Ergonomics

 Quick Summary (High School Backpacks):

-• Key features: padded laptop sleeve, water-bottle pocket, compartments, reinforced bottom, reflective details.
+• Look for padded straps, a laptop sleeve, smart compartments, a reinforced bottom, and reflective details.

 Why Backpack Size Matters